 Market Equilibrium as Defined in the Literature

 Considering its importance to real estate market analysis and valuation, the specific concept of market equilibrium is given relatively little attention in the literature.
 Typically, the concept is treated as if the meaning were self-evident (Hagen and Hansen, 2010).
-Often, the concept of disequilibrium is what is addressed (Voith & Crone 1988, Clapp 1993).
-In any event, when addressed at all, it is identified as simply the point where demand and supply are equal.
+Often, the concept of disequilibrium is addressed (Voith & Crone 1988, Clapp 1993).
+In any event, when addressed, it is identified as simply the point where demand and supply are equal.
 For example, the most recent edition of The Appraisal of Real Estate (14th ed., 2013)) defines market equilibrium as follows:

 The theoretical balance where demand and supply for a property, good, or service are equal.
 Over the long run, most markets move toward equilibrium, but a balance is seldom achieved for any period of time.

-This is also the definition that is in the 5th edition of The Dictionary of Real Estate Appraisal (2010) and that is referenced by Jorgensen and Fanning (2013).
+This is also the definition in the 5th edition of The Dictionary of Real Estate Appraisal (2010) and referenced by Jorgensen and Fanning (2013).
 However, if reading this definition in the literal sense, one might conclude that market equilibrium is only achieved at 100% occupancy.
 This unreasonable implication was tempered with the 6th edition of The Dictionary of Real Estate Appraisal (2013) which modified the definition to include vacant space:

 The theoretical balance where demand and supply for a property, good, or service are equal with the only vacant space being space needed to service the market friction of normal tenant movements and space needed to accommodate new demand coming into the market.
 Over the long run, most markets move toward equilibrium, but a balance is seldom achieved for any period of time. (emphasis added)